 Thursday, February 18th, 2021 @ 2:40pm

 If you’re like me and live in a rural area chances are you are on a private well system, meaning, you are not connected to your local water system.
 It also means you are responsible for the health and safety of the well.
-Well water is groundwater that is untreated and comes from the aquifer, which is an underground layer of permeable rock containing water.
+The well water is groundwater that is untreated and comes from the aquifer, which is an underground layer of permeable rock containing water.
 This water is then pumped up from the ground and into your home.
 Depending on where you live most well water tends to be “hard”.

 What does hard water mean?

 A reverse osmosis system reduces trace elements, heavy metals, and bacteria.
 Reverse Osmosis systems are available in whole-home or under-sink models.
 Make sure you get a model that meets your demand and remember maintenance is required with regular filter replacements.

 The flow refers to the amount of water coming from the well and the flow rate measures the gallons per minute being dispersed.
 The average home needs 100 to 120 gallons per person per day and a flow rate of about 6 to 12 gallons per minute.
 Most wells in Ontario must have a minimum of 3 GPM but average between 5-6 GPM.
 This amount should be sufficient to meet the needs of an average family.

-You’ll need to figure out what the water pressure from the well pump is, before picking a water treatment system.
+You’ll need to figure out what the water pressure from the well water pump is, before picking a water treatment system.
 If you don’t the result will be reduced water pressure in the home.

 Did You Know You Can Have Radon in Your Well Water?

-When radon gas dissolves into well water, every time you shower, wash clothes, or even run the tap, you’re releasing this gas into your home.
+When radon gas dissolves into well water, every time you shower, wash clothes or even run the tap, you’re releasing this gas into your home.
 Even drinking radon-contaminated water could lead to higher instances of stomach cancer.
 Radon is the number one cause of lung cancer in Canada for non-smokers and everyone should be aware of the potential harm from this deadly gas.

 Monitoring Your Well Water

-Also check for VOCs.
+You may also want to check for VOCs.
 The most common VOCs come from gasoline, benzene, and other solvents.
 Make sure the samples are tested through an accredited laboratory in your region.

 What happens if you require a new well?

 Hydrofracturing involves injecting water at high pressure into the well and the rock formations surrounding it.
 The point of hydrofracturing is to widen or extend the blocked network of fractures in the bedrock creating a larger area of water supply to the well.
-This method of well stimulation is a cost-effective way of increasing the yield of an existing well or an older well with low water levels.
+This method of well water stimulation is a cost-effective way of increasing the yield of an existing well or an older well with low water levels.

-If you have a well then you have a septic system.
+Another thing to note is that if you have a well then you have a septic system.
 A septic system processes the waste produced by the home.
 Nothing lasts forever but certain parts, like a pump or well pressure tank, may need replacing.